Theme Park Ticket Prices Compared 2026: Cheapest Parks

 | LEGOLAND | Reserve 'N' Ride | $30-$50/day | Rarely necessary |

-Disney's Lightning Lane is the most reasonable of the bunch — $15-$30 per person is manageable and genuinely saves time during busy periods.
-Universal's Express pass is the most expensive and has the widest price range.
-At $300+ per person on peak days (that's $1,200 for a family of four), it's harder to justify unless wait times are hitting two hours per ride.
+Disney's Lightning Lane is the most reasonable of the bunch — $15-$30 per person is manageable and saves time during busy periods.
+Universal's Express pass is the most expensive and has the widest price range: $84 to $200 per person per day, depending on how many days you buy (as of August 2026, source: Undercover Tourist).
+A 1-Day Express for Epic Universe alone starts at $199.99 per person, which is $799.96 for a family of four, and Epic Universe has no Express Unlimited at any price, so that buys one scan per attraction.
+It's harder to justify unless wait times are hitting two hours per ride.

 SeaWorld and LEGOLAND rarely need skip-the-line passes.
 Wait times at both parks stay under 30 minutes for most rides even on moderately busy days.
 Save your money there.